Let’s Talk Safety: Keeping WordPress Theme and Plugin Code Secure in 2019

 WordPress is one of the most popular and innovative website publishing platforms available out there with 409 million people viewing more than 15.5 billion pages per month.
 The application is intuitive and user-friendly which allows users without any technical background to easily set up a website according to their style preference within minutes.
 While there are many challenges when it comes to creating a WordPress website, coding shouldn’t be one of them.
 Some of the best websites nowadays are run by WordPress and it powers approximately 28% of the internet.
 WordPress is used all over the world and is trusted by major entities such as the U.S Government, NASA, CNN, Tedx, Samsung, Coca-Cola, Harvard University and more.
 The WordPress community is huge with users making 41.7 million new posts and 60.5 million new comments each month.

 Even giant corporations such as Yahoo, eBay, Equifax, Target and more all suffered data breaches in our recent memory.
 Depending on the size of your business, these security risks could be damaging towards the reputation of your company.
 As a result, it’s important to keep your data safe through encryption and by enhanced security measures.
-If you have a WordPress website, you will most likely need to keep your theme and plugins up to date to eliminate the latest digital threats towards your company.
+If you have a WordPress website, you will most likely need to keep your WordPress theme and plugin up to date to eliminate the latest digital threats towards your company.

 Some Quick Facts About WordPress